Reform

 The Judiciary, aware of such social trends, made efforts in as early as 1960 to improve the judicial system through the establishment of various committees within the Ministry of Court Administration.
 In particular, the establishment of the Deputy Director General for Judicial Policy Research under the Minister of Court Administration on March 1, 1990 enabled the integration of all judicial policy studies, which until then were conducted sporadically.
 Eventually, such efforts paved the way for more concrete measures for judicial reform and gave birth to the Commission for Judicial System Development.

-The Supreme Court took its first step toward judicial reform by organizing the Commission for Judicial System Development on November 3, 1993.
-Comprised of 31 members representing the legal circles, academia, politics, media, and civic groups, the Commission concerted efforts to derive a new plan for judicial reform.
 On February 16, 1994, the Commission proposed the following: establishment of Municipal Courts in cities and counties to enhance user convenience, introduction of an examination process of the suspect against whom a warrant of detention is requested to strengthen human rights, establishment of the Patent Court and Administrative Court to facilitate court specialization, and adoption of an apprentice judge system to upgrade the quality of judges.
 Six bills for judiciary reform reflecting the above were passed in the National Assembly.

 In January 1995, under the direction of the President of the Republic, the Segyehwa Committee was set up by the executive branch.
 The Supreme Court, together with the Committee, announced a plan to reform and globalize legal services and education on April 25, 1995.
 The plan includes measures to improve legal practices and systems to enhance international competitiveness.
 Some of the measures were passing a larger number of applicants taking the National Judicial Examination (from 300 to 1,000 persons a year), establishing the code of conduct for judges, strengthening public defense, and encouraging size the expansion in the size of law firms.